SumSubstance/KYC-Android-Release/2.0/README.md

 }

 ```
-* If you use Proguard obfuscation, you will need to add following rules to Proguard.pro file:
+* If you use Proguard obfuscation, you will need to add following rules to proguard-rules.pro file:

 ```
 -android